 A rental could end up being extremely pricey for that duration of time, especially if you’re returning the car to a different location.

 Either way, you’ll want to choose the right car for the journey.
-Since many roads you’ll explore will be gravel or dirt, you’ll want a car with all-wheel or 4-wheel drive.
+Since many roads you’ll explore will be gravel or dirt, consider renting a 4-wheel drive vehicle.

 You can get away with a basic 2-wheel drive economy car, but you won’t be able to take it on all the Highland roads, so this may limit your trip.